 A practical threshold framework:

 The 10-hour rule.
 If your product team is collectively spending more than 10 PM-hours per week on synthesis, documentation, and reporting, and off-the-shelf tools are not solving it because of integration or taxonomy gaps, the business case for a custom build is usually positive.
-At $125,000 loaded PM cost, 10 hours per week represents roughly $30,000 per year per PM in recoverable capacity.
-For a team of three or more, a $50,000 to $70,000 build pays back within a year.

 The compliance trigger.
 If data handling obligations mean you cannot use SaaS AI tools for your primary use case, skip the evaluation phase and go straight to scoping a private deployment.